Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-The Science Behind Fat Loss During Fast
+The Science of Fasting and Fat Loss During Ramadan

 • Iftar: Breaking the Fast Wisely